frcode/python-ibmdb-wiki/APIs.md

 ### ibm_db.statistics ###
-`resource ibm_db.statistics ( IBM_DBConnection connection, string qualifier, string schema, string table-name, bool unique )`
+`IBM_DBStatement ibm_db.statistics ( IBM_DBConnection connection, string qualifier, string schema, string table-name, bool unique )`

 **Description**

 Returns a result set listing the index and statistics for a table.

 **Parameters**
-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection
 * qualifier - A qualifier for DB2 databases running on OS/390 or z/OS servers.
 For other databases, pass `None` or an empty string.
 * schema - The schema that contains the table.
 If this parameter is `None`, the statistics and indexes are returned for the schema of the current user.
 * table_name The name of the table.